Update you browser

 There are lots of resources available to help you plan your budget and make the most out of the money you spend.

 Websites like Money Saving Expert offer templates for students that can help you set up a budget and apps like Monzo, an online bank connected to an app that sorts what you spend into categories like ‘travel’ and ‘groceries’, can help you keep track of your outgoings and establish healthy habits.
+Save the Student has a useful budgeting guide for students.

 The below list gives an indication of living costs for the average student during an academic year at the RCA – please note that your costs will differ depending on your situation.